 Dental filling or bonding

 Dental bonding can also be referred to as a filling.
 Tooth-colored composite resin is used to restore the damaged tooth.
-Your dentist will cleanse the tooth with an echant, place a bonding agent and then apply the composite resin.
-Your dental professional will restore the tooth to a proper shape and contour to make it appear as natural as possible.
+Your dentist will clean the tooth with an etchant, place a bonding agent, and then apply the composite resin.
+Your dental professional will restore the tooth to its proper shape and contour, making it appear as natural as possible.

 Bonding can last for many years.
-However, factors such as your occlusion or bite, ability to keep your teeth and restoration clean, and your mediated risk of repeat fracture are all factors that can affect the long term prognosis of the restoration.
-Your dental provider will go over how to maintain your restoration to give you the best long term outcome.
+However, factors such as your occlusion or bite, ability to keep your teeth and restoration clean, and your mediated risk of repeat fracture are all factors that can affect the long-term prognosis of the restoration.
+Your dental provider will review with you how to maintain your restoration to ensure the best long-term outcome.

 Dental crown or onlay

-Depending on the severity of the damage, your dentist might recommend you a dental onlay, inlay or full coverage crown.
-The first option is suitable for smaller damages, the latter is preferable for larger defects.
+Depending on the severity of the damage, your dentist may recommend a dental onlay, inlay, or full-coverage crown.
+The first option is suitable for minor damages, the latter is preferable for larger defects.
 All options are suitable for teeth with defects that are too large to be restored with dental fillings.

-A crown is a dental cap completely covering a chipped tooth.
-This differs from an onlay or inlay which is usually smaller and may appear similar to a dental filling.
-An onlay or inlay however is fabricated from different materials compared to resin composite which are used in dental fillings.
-The crown procedure will usually require the dentist to provide local anesthesia for comfort during the procedure.
-Depending on the size of the chip you may require additional treatment, such as root canal therapy if the crack has extended into the nerve of the tooth.
+A crown is a dental cap that completely covers a chipped tooth.
+This differs from an onlay or inlay, which are usually smaller and may resemble a dental filling.
+An onlay or inlay, however, is fabricated from different materials compared to resin composite, which is used in dental fillings.
+The crown procedure typically requires the dentist to administer local anesthesia for patient comfort during the procedure.
+Depending on the size of the chip, you may require additional treatment, such as root canal therapy, if the crack has extended into the tooth's nerve.

-Usually, specialists working in dental laboratories create inlays, onlays and dental crowns tailored to the individual needs of patients.
-However, in some dentist offices, a doctor can mill a porcelain inlay, onlay or crown for you and cement it on your tooth on the same day.
-Onlays and tooth crowns consist of durable materials that can make them last for decades.
-Still, their longevity can be shortened if they are not taken care of, neglected or put through severe forces.
+In general, specialists working in dental laboratories create inlays, onlays, and dental crowns tailored to the individual needs of patients.
+However, in some dental offices, a doctor can mill a porcelain inlay, onlay, or crown for you and cement it on your tooth on the same day.
+Onlays and tooth crowns are made from durable materials that can last for decades.
+Still, their longevity can be shortened if they are not adequately cared for, neglected, or subjected to severe forces.

 Dental veneers

 Veneers can be an effective cosmetic dental procedure to hide visible front tooth chips of different sizes.
-Veneers may also be an option if you have teeth sensitivity.
-Your dentist will evaluate the severity of your sensitivity and recommend an appropriate treatment option.
+Veneers may also be an option if you have tooth sensitivity.
+Your dentist will assess the severity of your sensitivity and recommend a suitable treatment option.

-The application of dental veneers may require several visits to a dental clinic.
+The application of dental veneers typically requires multiple visits to a dental clinic.
 Your doctor will first prepare your tooth.
 The dentist will take impressions of the teeth or a digital scan.
-A dental laboratory will then fabricate your veneers.
-Before your dentist will place temporary veneers while the laboratory is fabricating your permanent set.
+A dental laboratory will then fabricate your veneers, and your dentist will place temporary veneers while the laboratory is fabricating your permanent set.

-The longevity of veneers depends on their material.
-Porcelain veneers are particularly durable and can last up to thirty years.
-However, the positions of the other teeth play a major role.
-They determine the amount of pressure your veneer will have to bear.
-The more pressure, the shorter the lifespan of the veneers.
-Your dentist may recommend you receive orthodontic treatment before veneers if your bite or occlusion will significantly impact the long term success of your veneers.
+The longevity of veneers depends on the material used.
+Porcelain veneers are exceptionally durable and can last up to thirty years.
+However, the positions of the other teeth play a significant role.
+They determine the amount of pressure your veneer will have to bear—the more pressure, the shorter the veneer's lifespan.
+Your dentist may recommend that you receive orthodontic treatment before veneers if your bite or occlusion will significantly impact the long-term success of your veneers.

 Root canal treatment